lukszi/Spotify_Dj/README.md

 Optimized meaning that the songs are ordered in a way that the transition between songs is as smooth as possible.

 ## Why
-Because I am too lazy to organize my playlists properly
+Because I can't be bothered to organize my playlists properly

 ## How
 The [Spotify API](https://developer.spotify.com/documentation/web-api/reference/get-audio-features) provides several audio features for each song.
 These features are used to calculate the similarity between two songs.
 The similarity is then used to create a graph of songs.